GoogleCloudPlatform/cloud-debug-python/README.md

 1. Use the Google Cloud Console Service Accounts [page](https://console.cloud.google.com/iam-admin/serviceaccounts/project) to create a credentials file for an existing or new service account.
-The service account must have at least the `Stackdriver Debugger Agent` role.
+The service account must have at least the `roles/firebasedatabase.admin` role.

 2. Once you have the service account credentials JSON file, deploy it alongside the Python debugger agent.